WallarooLabs/wally/documentation/content/operators-manual/resilience-crash.md

 When a crashed worker is restarted, if it can find its resilience files in the path specified by `--resilience-dir`, it will automatically start the recovery process.
 The simplest way to do this is to rerun the worker using the same command it was originally run with.

-For example, if we were running the bundled Python example [word_count](https://github.com/WallarooLabs/wallaroo/tree/{{% wallaroo-version %}}/examples/python/word_count/), this might look something like:
+For example, if we were running the bundled Pony example [word_count](https://github.com/WallarooLabs/wallaroo/tree/{{% wallaroo-version %}}/examples/pony/word_count/), this might look something like:

     ```bash
-    machida-resilience --application-module word_count \
+    ./word_count --in 'Split and Count'@127.0.0.1:7010 \
-      --in 'Split and Count'@127.0.0.1:7010 --out 127.0.0.1:7002 \
+      --out 127.0.0.1:7002 \
       --metrics 127.0.0.1:5001 --control 127.0.0.1:6000 \
       --my-data 127.0.0.1:6003 --my-control 127.0.0.1:6002 \
       --external 127.0.0.1:5051 \